willogy-team/insights--tensorflow/part4/README.md

     <em><b>Figure 6:</b> The Tensorboard. </em>
 </p>

-During 100 epochs, both the train accuracy and test accuracy has a trend of increase.
+During 100 epochs, both the training accuracy and testing accuracy have a trend of increase.
 For the loss function, the distance between the two curves is greater than that of the accuracy.

 ## Running the codes